mehulagg/gitlab/doc/user/packages/npm_registry/index.md

 ## Uploading packages

 DANGER: **Warning:**
-Due to a recent [bug](https://github.com/npm/cli/issues/1994), versions `7.x`+ of NPM will not respect the package.json's `publishConfig` entry.
+Due to a recent [bug](https://github.com/npm/cli/issues/1994), versions `7.x`+ of NPM will not respect `publishConfig` entry in the `package.json`.
 In order to publish, you will need to use an older version of NPM, or tempraroraily set your `.npmrc` scope to `@foo:registry=https://gitlab.com/api/v4/projects/<project_id>/packages/npm` while attempting to publish.

 Before you can upload a package, you need to specify the registry for NPM.
 To do this, add the following section to the bottom of `package.json`: